vladsf/markdown/docs/change_log/index.md

 Python-Markdown Change Log
 =========================

+Nov 19, 2020: Released Beta 2.6.12 (a bug-fix beta release).
+Fixes #1065.
+Kudos to @qbolec for BRK regex improvement.

 Jan 4, 2018: Released version 2.6.11 (a bug-fix release).
 Added a new `BACKLINK-TITLE` option to the footnote extension so that non-English users can provide a custom title to back links (see #610).